c0mix/c0mix.github.io/_posts/2020-05-01-Massive-Hosts-Discovery-with-SaturnV.markdown

 15:09:04 | WARNING | masscan execution STARTED on Bot: 3.22.117.16
 ```

-#### 8. Wait until the scan is finished on all your bots, the grab the results.
+#### 8. Wait until the scan is finished on all your bots, then grab the results
 ```
 python3 saturnV.py --check
 ***** Welcome to SaturnV *****